sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 Once connected, the CastingPlayer object would contain the list of available Endpoints on it.

-On Android, the Casting Client can connect to a `CastingPlayer` by calling `connect` on it, and handling any exceptions that may arise in the process.
+On Android, the Casting Client can connect to a `CastingPlayer` by successfully calling `connect` on it.
+Remember to handle any exceptions that may arise in the process.

 ```java
 // Maximum time in seconds we'll wait for the connection to the CastingPlayer to go through